avontd2868/rapid-io-ios/README.md

 $ brew install carthage
 ```

-To integrate Rapid iOS SDK into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Rapid.io iOS SDK into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "Rapid-SDK/ios"